-PSY 5810- Clinical Practicum I (Clinical Vertical Team) 3 credit hours PSY 5860- Clinical Research I (Research Vertical Team) 0 credit hours PSY 589 Clerkship 0 credit how PSY Elective course 3 cred
+PSY 5810- Clinical Practicum I (Clinical Vertical Team) 3 credit hours PSY 5860- Clinical Research I (Research Vertical Team) 0 credit hours PSY 5890- Clerkship 0 credit hours PSY Elec 3 credit hours

-^{} students register for the section number of a specific clinical faculty member (see section XIII).

-^{} students register for the specific type of clerkship

-^{} students in their first year are not allowed to take more than 6 credit hours (CVT + one academic course) during their first summer in the program without approval from the advisor and the Director of the Clinical Program
+- students register for the section number of a specific clinical faculty member (see section XIII). - \\ students register for the specific type of clerkship that best matches their placement - \\\ students in their first year are not allowed to take more than 6 credit hours (CVT + one academic course) during their first summer in the program without approval from the advisor and the Director of the Clinical Program.